 To satisfy the elective requirement, a student may take any course included in the various Areas of Concentration.
 For a concentration, three out of these four courses must be in the same area.
-Areas of concentration include finance, human resource management, international business, management, marketing and organizational leadership.
-The M.B.A.
-Program does not offer a concentration in Accounting.
-Students interested in Accounting should consider the M.S. in Public Accounting Degree Program.
+Areas of concentration include finance, human resource management, international business, management, marketing, organizational leadership, managerial analytics and accounting.

 If a student chooses to pursue a second concentration, the free elective credits from the first concentration and any other free electives will count toward the second concentration.

 Currently, the following concentrations are offered: